21 March 2026

 Follow the work all the way through.

-In population health, small changes can lead to big results over time.
+In Epic, small changes can lead to big results over time.

 One patient.